Critical-Infrastructure-Systems-Lab/manual/docs/general-programming.md

 ## To do list
 - Read a tutorial on unit testing in Python [here](https://www.datacamp.com/tutorial/unit-testing-python).
 - Familiarize with implementing unit testing by looking at [PowNet 2.0](https://github.com/Critical-Infrastructure-Systems-Lab/PowNet/tree/master/src/test_pownet)

 ---

+# Writing Software Documentation

+Well-documented code accelerates collaboration, reduces onboarding time, and enhances reproducibility.
+In our lab, we pair in-code documentation with external documentation hosted on [ReadTheDocs](https://readthedocs.io), using GitHub as the source of truth.

+## Types of Documentation

+1. **Docstrings / Roxygen Comments**
+   These live inside the code and explain what each function or class does, what it expects as input, and what it returns.
+   - Python: Use triple-quoted docstrings in either NumPy or Google format.
+   - R: Use `#'` comments above each function (with `{roxygen2}`) to generate help files.

+2. **README.md**
+   Every repository should have a clear and minimal README that includes:
+   - A short project description
+   - How to install dependencies
+   - How to run key scripts or reproduce key figures

+3. **Narrative Documentation**
+   For larger projects, we maintain full documentation websites that include:
+   - Overview of the model or tool
+   - Installation and setup instructions
+   - Usage examples and tutorials
+   - Auto-generated API reference from in-code docstrings

+## GitHub & ReadTheDocs: How It Works

+We use **ReadTheDocs** to host our documentation and **GitHub** to store the code and doc sources.
+ReadTheDocs connects to GitHub and builds the documentation automatically every time a change is pushed to the `main` branch (or another branch if configured).
+Each project includes a `docs/` folder (for Sphinx) and a configuration file (`conf.py`).
+The docs are written in reStructuredText (`.rst`) or Markdown, and can include embedded code blocks, figures, equations, and links to the API.

+To enable this:
+- The repo must be public (or have a ReadTheDocs subscription if private).
+- You must activate the repo on [ReadTheDocs.org](https://readthedocs.org/), link it to the GitHub repo, and configure a build environment (e.g., `requirements.txt` or `readthedocs.yml`).
+- Optional: Use versioned docs (e.g., stable vs. dev branches).

+## Lab Example: PowNet

+The [`PowNet`](https://github.com/Critical-Infrastructure-Systems-Lab/PowNet) repository uses this setup effectively.
+Its documentation is automatically built and hosted at [https://pownet.readthedocs.io](https://pownet.readthedocs.io).

+It includes:
+- A clear system overview
+- Installation instructions
+- Tutorials on how to run dispatch models
+- An API reference auto-generated from Python docstrings

+## Best Practices

+- Write docstrings as you code (not afterward).
+- Include usage examples, figures, or outputs where appropriate.
+- Keep narrative docs concise but complete.
+- Make sure your README links to the full docs.

+---